trustgraph-ai/trustgraph/README.md

 </div>

-TrustGraph is a production-ready platform for building post-training agentic systems.
-Combine your domain data with LLMs through unified infrastructure: real-time data pipelines, knowledge graph construction, vector retrieval, and agent orchestration.
-Deploy locally or in any cloud.
-Complete data sovereignty.
-Built by engineers, for engineers.
+# AI-Ready Data Infrastructure

+TrustGraph provides an integrated data-to-AI platform that automatically transforms raw data into AI-ready datasets through automated structuring, knowledge graph construction, and vector embeddings—all deployable privately, on-prem, or in your cloud.
+You can deploy and manage your own LLMs within the same platform, ensuring your data never leaves your infrastructure while enabling agents that generate real, actionable insights.

 <details>
 <summary>Table of Contents</summary>